c8121/sntools/README.md

-h             | Show number in human readable format s             | Run in server mode and bind to ip p             | Port to bind server to (default: 8002)
+h             | Show number in human readable format s             | Run in server mode and bind to ip p             | Port to bind server to (default: 8002) t             | Timespan in seconds to be observed (default: 3600)

 Example watching connections and provide data via HTTP: